 Each year, as part of the educational outreach programmes undertaken by the United Nations, the Information Service at Geneva organizes a Graduate Study Programme.
 This seminar provides an opportunity for outstanding young postgraduate students from all over the world to deepen their understanding of the principles, purposes and activities of the United Nations and its related agencies through first-hand observation and study at the United Nations Office at Geneva.

-Interested postgraduate students interested in the 2014 Graduate Study Programme must submit their application ONLINE before the deadline date of 7 March 2014.
+Interested postgraduate students interested in the 2015 Graduate Study Programme must submit their application ONLINE before the deadline date of 27 February 2015.
 No applications will be accepted after this date.

 Please note that incomplete applications will not be taken into consideration.

 Successful candidates will be asked to provide a medical certificate attesting good health and proof of medical insurance coverage in Switzerland at the time of the internship.
 Applications from those already employed full time professionally cannot be considered.
 Participants are prohibited from applying for employment with the United Nations during their internship and in the six-month period immediately following the programme.

 Candidates are notified of the selection committee's decision by mid-April 2015.
 Participation in the programme is free.
 The United Nations does not make any financial contribution towards the travel costs and residential expenses of participants.
 Governments or universities may offer grants to selected candidates.
 Candidates should seek advice from their universities on this point.

 The participants in the Graduate Study Programme are selected by a Selection Committee that is composed of officials of the United Nations Office at Geneva with various background and professional experience.